 During addiction recovery, it’s important to have healthy family boundaries.
 These boundaries make it easier for the person struggling with an addiction to recover.
-A family therapy program can help you and your family set healthy family boundaries in addiction recovery.
+A can help you and your family set healthy family boundaries in addiction recovery.

 Healthy family boundaries for one family may be different than for another.
-Still, they are similar in that they are supportive of the family member with an addiction and not counter-productive to recovery.
+Still, they are similar in that they support the family member with an addiction and are not counter-productive to recovery.

 Contact us at 833.514.0579 to learn about how to set healthy family boundaries.